SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 ---

-<h2>Feature B - Great Oak</h2>
+<span class="blacktitle"> Feature B - Great Oak </span>

-The home of the Archdruid of Cloakwood
+The home of the Archdruid of Cloakwood.
+Recently taken over by the extremist Shadow Druids, lead by Archdruid Amarande.
+They do not view the intrusion of civilized humanoids into the woods kindly.

+---

-<h2>Feature C - Wyvern Nursery</h2>
+<span class="blacktitle"> Feature C - Wyvern Nursery </span>

-A hidden cave where a ranger is raising wyverns
+A hidden cave deep in the forest where an evil ranger is attempting to tame wyverns for the Black Talon mercenary company.